 - have an infection and a low heart rate

-- are bleeding and have a low heart rate, which might be the case if a person who has recently given birth experiences a change in heart rate
+- are bleeding and have a low heart rate, which may be the case if a person who has recently given birth experiences a change in heart rate

 If a person’s heart rate is too low or is only low temporarily, treatment

-If medication is causing the low heart rate, a person can discuss changing medications with a doctor.
+If medication is causing a low heart rate, a person can discuss changing medications with a doctor.

-Having a pacemaker might also help a person’s body regulate their heart rate in some cases.
+A pacemaker may also help a person’s body regulate their heart rate in some cases.

 If a person’s high heart rate is due to stress or exercise, taking steps to reduce these